javbotero/Outer-Coast/_includes/announcement.md

-COVID-19 (coronavirus) is in our communities and on our minds.
-To ensure the safety of Outer Coast students, staffulty, and the community of Sitka, we will be running a **virtual model** of the Summer Seminar 2020 for students to participate in from their homes.
+The Outer Coast Year will run **in person** in Sitka during the 2020-21 academic year.
+To ensure the safety of students, staffulty, and the community of Sitka, we are developing comprehensive COVID-19 health and safety protocols for fall, which we will share publicly here.